MurugarajT15/DL_Assignment2/PartA/README.md

-📁 Project: CNN Image Classifier
+ Project: CNN Image Classifier
 This project implements a configurable Convolutional Neural Network (CNN) from scratch using PyTorch for image classification on the iNaturalist 12K dataset.

-🗂 Folder Structure
+Folder Structure
-bash
-Copy
-Edit
 cnn_project/
 ├── train.py                    # Main training script with manual arguments
 ├── models/